-Emergency Back-Up Generator Fuel Quality Assurance
+Emergency Back Up Generator Diesel Fuel Quality

-Don’t let a decade old tank of diesel be your weak link.
+When the power goes out, don’t let a decade old tank of diesel be your weak link.

 Back up generators are everywhere when you start looking for them.
 Rarely needed but when a storm or disaster strikes their failure to fire will be extremely conspicuous.
 In the Pacific Northwest where resilience planning around a major subduction zone earthquake is a monthly subject of talk.
 Back up diesel will be the only immediately power source after a quake.
 Diesel generators are taking center stage for emergency preparedness, placing those who maintain them in some high level policy discussions.